 M4.
-The Trial shall be restricted to qualified IPO3 Dogs.
+The Trial shall be restricted to dogs competing at IPO3 level.
 In the event of the event being oversubscribed a 2nd GSDL-WDG judge should be used, otherwise the twenty dogs with the highest single score obtained at

 M5.
 Imported qualified dogs must have competed and qualified at two (2) trials at IPO3 level, with the same handler before becoming eligible for entry.